Status: Under Construction | Last Updated: 4/6/2026

 ACCESSIBILITY INFORMATION

-Democracy belongs to all of us, and we're committed to making No Kings 3 as accessible as possible to everyone who wants to participate.
-Below you'll find information about ADA-accessible routes, parking, drop-off locations, and how to request additional accommodations.
+Democracy belongs to all of us, and we're committed to making every event as accessible as possible to everyone who wants to participate.
+Below you'll find accessibility information related to location, parking, best drop-off locations, and how to request additional accommodations.

-Please keep in mind, weather conditions may greatly impact the accessibility of this event.
-Check our Day Of Status Report for weather and terrain conditions to stay updated.
+Check our Day Of Status Report for weather and terrain conditions.

 Contact For Accommodations